 Women wake up before dawn to eat and drink something that would provide sustenance to them for the entire day.
 ‘Feni’, a vermicelli variant mixed in milk and sugar is an important part of this special breakfast before dawn.
 In Punjab normally the mother-in-law makes a gift hamper comprising of this ‘Feni’ and other gifts and offers it to the daughter in law, it is called the Sargi.

 Traditionally, women who are fasting on this day do not indulge in any house work and spend the day meeting relatives, exchanging gifts and applying henna on to each other.
 In the evening, women come all dressed in bridal finery with matching jewelry, henna and sit in small circles with the puja thali in their hand.
-Normally an elderly lady or a priest narrates the story of Karva Chauth to them.
+Normally an elderly lady or a priest narrates the story of Karwa Chauth to them.

-Legend of Karva Chauth
+Legend of Karwa Chauth

-Though there are many versions and stories that are narrated glorifying the importance of Karva Chauth, one particularly popular one is about the beautiful queen Veervati and her seven brothers.
-She came to her paternal house to celebrate her first Karva Chauth and started it off strictly in accordance with rituals.
+Though there are many versions and stories that are narrated glorifying the importance of Karwa Chauth, one particularly popular one is about the beautiful queen Veervati and her seven brothers.
+She came to her paternal house to celebrate her first Karwa Chauth and started it off strictly in accordance with rituals.
 But as the day passed thirst and hunger made her miserable and it pained her 7 brothers to see her suffer this way.

 To ease her out of her misery, they installed a mirror in a papal tree nearby and made it look like the moon.
 She mistook it and broke her fast after seeing it.
 Soon she received the word that her husband, the King has suddenly taken very ill.
 She instantly started for home.
 Enroute she met Lord Shiva and his consort Parvati, and they told her that her husband has passed away.
 She was heartbroken and inconsolable.
 Goddess Parvati calmed her and explained to her that her brothers had tricked her, and her husband could regain his life if she did the fast again with complete devotion.
 She begged the Goddess to forgive her brothers and completed the fast with complete devotion once again.
 Soon after he regains his consciousness, and both are united.